Extraction Worker's Helper

 Extra-Curricular Activities:

-• Participating in team sports to develop teamwork skills and physical endurance.
+• Participate in team sports to develop teamwork skills and physical endurance.

-• Joining technical or environmental clubs to gain an interest in extraction industries.
+• Join technical or environmental clubs to gain an interest in extraction industries.

-• Volunteering for community projects, especially those involving outdoor labor or environmental conservation.
+• Volunteer for community projects, especially those involving outdoor labor or environmental conservation.

 Preparation after high school